Skip to main content

 Some helpful information on being self-employed / a sole-trader

-Written by Kate
+Written by Grafter Support

-Updated over a week ago
+Updated over 4 years ago

 To find work through grafter you acknowledge you are self-employed or a sole trader.